 6th – Oreo Cookie Day

-Oreos are great.
+- Oreos are great.
 Most bulk stores have Oreos available for resale.
-This is a great way to include an inexpensive item as a give away with sale, or to feature an Oreo dessert.
-Don’t forget to include photos to your social media with hashtags.
+This is a great way to include an inexpensive item as a giveaway with the sale or to feature an Oreo dessert.
+Don’t forget to include photos on your social media with hashtags.

 8th – International Women’s Day